Deian26/management-system/README.md

 # city_management_system
-A system that aims to facilitate the management of a city.
+A system that aims to facilitate the management of an organization.